AryanSaxenaa/FailureDetective/README.md

 They ship.
 It breaks at 200.

-Not because they could not test it, but because investigation requires scripting, execution, and interpretation across different tools.
+Not because they couldn't test it, but because investigation is fragmented across tools.

-This collapses all of that into one Notion page.
+This collapses it into one place: Notion.

 ## Human-In-The-Loop